-For more information, call Matt Mattice at 539-4999 or email him at firstname.lastname@example.org.
-To request a judge to speak to students in your class, call David Cypriano at 539-4999 or email him at: email@example.com.
+For more information, call Matt Mattice at 539-4999 or email him at email@example.com.
+To request a judge to speak to students in your class, call David Cypriano at 539-4999 or email him at: firstname.lastname@example.org.
+You can also view our Courts in the Community Video.

 Students Experience the Hawaii Supreme Court in Action

 In preparation, the high school students studied a lesson plan which included a brief summary of the case prepared by UH law school students.

 After the oral argument, there was a question-and-answer session with the participating lawyers.
 At the conclusion of the session with the lawyers, the members of the court met with students to answer questions about the judiciary and the appellate system, and then joined them for lunch.

 The response from students and faculty who attended was incredibly positive.
 Students were amazed that some of the questions that were asked by the justices during oral argument had come up during their own moot court exercises.
 They were able to understand the process in a way that would not have been possible by listening to a lecture.
 Several students said that the experience had inspired them to consider a career in law.